 Mount Royal University Military Bursary Program

-Canadian Legacy Project is thrilled to partner with Mount Royal University in Calgary to offer an annual scholarship to those that have served, or continue to serve, in the Canadian Armed Forces (and/or their immediate family members).
+Canadian Legacy Project is thrilled to partner with Mount Royal University in Calgary to offer an annual bursary to those and /or their immediate family members, that have served or continue to serve in the Canadian Armed Forces.
+The goal is to offer this annual bursary to students who are experiencing financial need.

-The scholarship is part of the Military Bursary Program at Mount Royal University and in memory of Pilot Officer Douglas Aitken.
+The Canadian Legacy Project bursary is part of the Military Bursary Program at Mount Royal University and in memory of Pilot Officer Douglas Aitken.

 Spencer Aitken came to Calgary from Lethbridge to attend Mount Royal College in 1937/38 joining the hockey and rugby teams as well as art director for the 1937/38 Chinook Yearbook.
 The yearbook congratulated him on being “outstanding in College sports”, having also played football, basketball, and tennis, and noted that he made many friends at Mount Royal.
 Always wanting to be a pilot, Aitken joined Unit 403 Squadron of the Royal Canadian Air Force.
 He was killed on March 8, 1942 when his Spitfire plane went missing over enemy territory.
 He is buried in the Runnymede Memorial Cemetery in the United Kingdom.

 To apply for this annual scholarship please visit: